Coming up with original party entertainment ideas for your next party gets challenging the more parties we do.

 Teach something unusual

-Use your party entertainment ideas as an opportunity to educate your guests.
+You can also use your party entertainment ideas as an opportunity to educate your guests.
 We’re not talking heavy education here, there’s no homework for anyone.

 Most people won’t be expecting this kind of activity at a party.
 So if you go down this route, you’ll be keeping your party memorable in their minds, long after it’s over.